Prince of Wales Marathon

 Prince of Wales Island Marathon

-The Prince of Wales Island Marathon is a USATF certified marathon (26.2 miles, certification number AK14007FW) held on Prince of Wales Island in the southern Alaska panhandle.
-The event offers a full marathon, a half marathon, and relay team categories.
-Race times may be used as time qualifiers for the Boston Marathon.
+The Prince of Wales Island Marathon is a USATF-certified 26.2-mile road race held on Prince of Wales Island in southeastern Alaska.
+The event is scheduled for May 23, 2026 and is approaching a 350-participant limit.
+Race times may be used as qualifiers for the Boston Marathon.

-The out and back course starts near Sunnahae Mountain at Craig High School and follows the Klawock Channel north through the village of Klawock.
-The route continues along Boundary Road onto Big Salt Lake Highway, with a middle section that passes through more mountainous terrain.
-The half marathon follows the same corridor but does not include the more mountainous portion.
-Wildlife sightings are common along the course.
+The course is an out and back that starts at Craig High School beneath Sunnahae Mountain and follows the Klawock Channel through the village of Klawock, continuing along Boundary Road which becomes Big Salt Lake Highway.
+The middle portion of the full marathon is more mountainous; the half marathon follows the same course but does not enter that mountainous section.
+Wildlife sightings along the route are not uncommon.